EnigmaCurry/blog.rymcg.tech/content/blog/k3s/k3s-07-mutual-tls.md

 tags: ['k3s']
 ---

-In [part 3](/blog/k3s/k3s-03-traefik), Traefik was configured with TLS certificates from Let's Encrypt.
+In [part 3](/blog/k3s/k3s-03-traefik), the Traefik IngressRoute for the `whoami` service was configured with TLS certificates from Let's Encrypt.
 This type of certificate only authenticates the server, not the client, leaving client authentication as a requirement on the application layer.
 (For example, requiring to submit a username/password via HTTP, before access is granted.)
 This is enough, and normal, for secure public facing web services, where your clients might be connecting from anywhere.

 However, TLS certificates (X.509) can be used on the client too.
 This forms bi-directional authentication: client authenticates server *and* server